HTTPArchive/almanac.httparchive.org/src/content/en/2025/performance.md

 ### Loading Speed Conclusion

+In summary, the loading metrics highlight following key trends:
 * FCP and LCP have both improved since 2024, with desktop consistently outperforming mobile.
-For FCP, roughly half of the gains appear tied to TTFB improvements, with the rest likely due to browser engine enhancements.
-* Image optimization for LCP remains a mixed picture.
-While there's a gradual shift from JPG to WebP, adoption of modern formats is slow.
+* Adoption of newer image formats remains limited, despite a gradual shift from JPG to WebP.
-* About 16% of web pages still lazy load their LCP image, which directly harms load times.
+* About 16% of web pages still lazy load their LCP image, delaying the display of primary content.

 ## Interactivity